Vrajesh23/Cal_C_Vrajesh_Flutter/README.md

 ## Contributions 🤝

-Contributions are welcome!
+I'm open to contributions!
 Feel free to open issues, submit pull requests, or suggest improvements.

 ## License 📜

 This project is licensed under the [MIT License](LICENSE).
+Thanks for exploring VrajeshCal with me! 🌟